Part of speech: noun

 Works produced by an author or artist while still young.

 "Mozart's impressive juvenilia was just a hint of the work to follow."

 "It's no surprise she won a Pulitzer Prize as an adult, especially since her juvenilia was incredibly popular."

-This word originated as a plural to the Latin word "juvenilis," which translates to juvenile.
-If you practiced a hobby as a juvenile, you probably have juvenilia of your own.
+This word developed from the Latin word "juvenilis," which translates to "juvenile."
+If you practiced a hobby as a juvenile, you probably have a box of juvenilia stashed away somewhere.

 Did you Know?

 Wolfgang Amadeus Mozart produced amazing juvenilia during his younger years.
 He began composing music at age 5; by the time he was 12 years old, he had composed whole symphonies and performed in front of royalty.